Skip to main content

 Conventionally operators configure two different datasources on Grafana one for each cluster.
 In the current case, the frontend load balancer of both clusters is CEEMS load balancer and it is a single instance.
 Then the question pops up here: How do we target correct cluster when configuring data source?

-This is done using path parameter, i.e., when configuring the data source for cluster slurm-one, URL of datasource must be set to http://ceems-load-balancer:9030/slurm-one and for slurm-two it will be http://ceems-load-balancer:9030/slurm-two assuming CEEMS load balancer is running on default port 9030.
-CEEMS load balancer will look up this path parameter, strip it off and load balance the traffic between the TSDB instances of correct target cluster.
+This is done using custom header, i.e., when configuring the data source for cluster slurm-one, a custom header X-Ceems-Cluster-Id must be configured to slurm-one and similar configuration must be done to slurm-two.
+CEEMS load balancer will look up this custom header and load balance the traffic between the TSDB instances of correct target cluster.

 IMPORTANT

-Even there is only one cluster, it is necessary to add the path parameter to the TSDB URL in Grafana datasource configuration.
+Even there is only one cluster, it is necessary to add the custom header to the TSDB Grafana datasource configuration.

-Thus the difference in configuring Prometheus datasource on Grafana compared to vanilla Prometheus TSDB and CEEMS load balancer is the URL of the datasource.
+Thus the difference in configuring Prometheus datasource on Grafana compared to vanilla Prometheus TSDB and CEEMS load balancer is the addition of this custom header in datasource configuration.

 Admin users